 by Sasha Alyson

 One not-so-great power also got involved: The tiny kingdom of Belgium.
 Belgium itself had no colonial aspirations.
 But its ruler, King Leopold II, was greedy beyond measure.
-Early in life, Leopold had decided he wanted a colony – of his own, as a personal possession and source of wealth.
-The best spots were already taken so Leopold set his eye on the vast, unmapped interior of Africa.
+Early in life, Leopold set his heart on having a colony – of his own, as a personal possession and source of wealth.
+The best spots were already taken so Leopold looked at the vast, unmapped interior of Africa.
 To win acceptance from other Western powers – the only voices that mattered – he portrayed himself as a humanitarian.
 He would save the Congo from evil Arab slave traders.
 Furthermore, his European allies would also benefit; he promised to open the Congo to free trade.

 The Congo had wild rubber, the trick was to collect it.
 Leopold turned his energies toward this new source of wealth.